 Noah’s Ark in Hong Kong | Photo by iStock.com/wingtatwong

-5. Saiyuen Camping Adventure Park
+5. Saiyuen Camping Adventure Park: activate mind and body

 What’s it going to be—a North American teepee, an African safari tent, a star-gazing geodesic dome, or a Mongolian ger?
 Saiyuen Camping Adventure Park, located on beautiful Cheung Chau Island, has a number of inventive accommodations.
 Activities (which cost extra) include bubble soccer, a tree top canopy walk, and various arts, crafts and food workshops.